 The Records Commission provides rules for retention and disposal of records of the municipal corporation, and review applications for one-time disposal of obsolete records and schedules of records retention and disposition submitted by municipal offices.

-The Parks and Recreation Commission develops and approves recreation programs under the control of the City of North Olmsted.
+The Recreation Commission develops and approves recreation programs under the control of the City of North Olmsted.